 Now the Exeter three-man band are releasing a new single (one of several planned for this year), called Crazy Enough released on the 31st January.

 The past year has been the best one yet and included several festival appearances, starting with Bearded Theory in May.
+They looked as if they were enjoying the experience.
 Says Ben: “That was the first main stage we’d ever played and it was surreal setting up our equipment next to Editors’ lorries and crew.
 We really enjoyed walking around and meeting the crowd after we played, everyone was so lovely and supportive.
 We gave a talk in the kid’s area about playing in a band which was fun too.”

 More festivals were to follow: “A highlight was Beautiful Days festival where we formed a superband with backing singers, an impromptu saxophone solo (organised on the day) plus legendary musician Roy Harter (who can also be found occasionally joining in with the Bar Steward Sons of Val Doonican and Celtic Social Club).